deeppavlov/chatsky/README.md

     ctx = Context.cast(ctx)
     # Add in current context a next request of user
     ctx.add_request(in_request)
-    # pass the context into actor and it returns updated context with actor response
+    # Pass the context into actor and it returns updated context with actor response
     ctx = actor(ctx)
-    # get last actor response from the context
+    # Get last actor response from the context
     out_response = ctx.last_response
-    # the next condition branching needs for testing
+    # The next condition branching needs for testing
     return out_response, ctx